0x486F626F/UW-Monopoly/README.md

 5. trade  <player’s full name>  <give>  <receive>: the trade function allows players to trade properties and money mutually.
 The <player’s full name> should be the full name of the player you wish to trade with and  <give> /<receive> represents what you hope to offer/accept for the trade.
 Note that a player can only trade with existing player’s in the game and the give/receive must be valid (not exceeding money balance, owned and un-mortgaged properties).
 6. mortgage/unmortgage: a player can choose to mortgage any owned unmortgaged proeprties under his/her name.
 The player will receive 50 percent of the worth in cash and expected to pay 60 percent in cash when attempting to unmortgage the mortgaged proeprties.
 7. assets: print the player’s all current assets including cash and owned properties.
-8. bankrupt: declare bankrupt and transfer all assets (cash and properties) to the debtor (another player or the bank)
+8. bankrupt: declare bankrupt when you have insufficient fund to repay debts.
+Upon bankruption, your assets will be transferred to the debtor or the bank.

 (out of your turn):